nuodb/nuodb-helm-charts/stable/admin/README.md

 # NuoDB Admin Helm Chart

-This chart starts a NuoDB admin deployment on a Kubernetes cluster using the Helm package manager.
-The NuoDB Admin domain must be running before attempting to start a NuoDB database.
+This chart starts a NuoDB Admin deployment on a Kubernetes cluster using the Helm package manager and must be running before attempting to start a NuoDB database.

 ## Command